-The Tax Cuts and Jobs Act imposes a withholding obligation of 10% of the amount realized upon a Non-United States ETO Preferred Unitholder's sale or exchange of an interest in a partnership that is engaged in a United States trade or business.
+The Tax Cuts and Jobs Act imposes a withholding obligation of 10% of the amount realized upon a Non-United States unitholder's sale or exchange of an interest in a partnership that is engaged in a United States trade or business.
 However, due to challenges of administering a withholding obligation applicable to open market trading and other complications, the IRS has temporarily suspended the application of this withholding rule to open market transfers of interests in publicly traded partnerships pending promulgation of regulations or other guidance that resolves the challenges.
 It is not clear if or when such regulations or other guidance will be issued.
-Non-United States ETO Preferred Unitholders should consult a tax advisor before investing in our ETO Preferred Units.
+Non-United States unitholders should consult a tax advisor before investing in our units.